rust-lang/rust-wiki-backup/Doc-getting-started.md

     ../configure
     make check

-This will build and test the compiler and standard library.
+This will build and test the compiler, standard libraries, and supporting tools.

 *Note:* On Linux or OS X, if you have Valgrind installed, the tests will run slowly because they are running under Valgrind.
 If you define `CFG_DISABLE_VALGRIND=1` in your build environment or run configure with the `--disable-valgrind` flag, you can see the tests running at full speed.